Hell on Wheels (TV series)

 Hell on Wheels is an American Western television series about the construction of the first transcontinental railroad across the United States, which broadcast in the United States and Canada on the cable channel AMC, from November 6, 2011 to July 23, 2016.
 The series, which features Anson Mount, Colm Meaney, Common, and Dominique McElligott, chronicles the Union Pacific Railroad and its laborers, mercenaries, prostitutes, surveyors, and others who lived, worked, and died in the mobile encampment, called "Hell on Wheels", that followed the railhead west across the Great Plains.

 In particular, the story focuses on Cullen Bohannon (Mount), a former Confederate soldier who initially joins the railroad to track down Union soldiers who murdered his wife and young son during the American Civil War.
 In the process he becomes a foreman and eventually chief engineer on the railroad.
+The first season is set in 1865, shortly after the assassination of Abraham Lincoln, with the fifth and final season set in 1869.

 The series was created and produced by Joe and Tony Gayton, and developed by Endemol USA, under the stewardship of senior vice-president of scripted programming Jeremy Gold, and it is produced by Entertainment One and Nomadic Pictures.
 In 2012, AMC announced creators Joe and Tony Gayton were no longer involved in the day-to-day production of the series.
 On December 12, 2012, AMC announced that writer John Wirth would take over as showrunner for the third season.

-Season one (2011–12) began in 1865, shortly after the assassination of Abraham Lincoln.
-Season two (2012) covered 1866, seasons three (2013) and four (2014) opened in 1867, and season five (2015–16) carried the series into 1869.